RainbowMiner/RainbowMiner/README.md

 #### Add additional password parameters for YiiMP based pools

-Many of our pools are based on the open-source YiiMP pool (e.g. AHashpool,BlazePool,Blockmaster,Hashcryptos,ZergPool,ZPool etc.).
+Many of our pools are based on the open-source YiiMP pool (e.g. AHashpool,Blockmaster,Hashcryptos,ZergPool,ZPool etc.).
 Some of these pools accept additional parameters.
 A prominent example is the setting of a custom payout limit at ZergPool (pl=x.xx).
 To add a password parameter, add one line to pools.config.txt in the form `"CURRENCY-Params": "parameters",`.
 In fact, all parameters will be added to the preset password contents, using a comma.

 Example 1: